https-deeplearning-ai/machine-learning-engineering-for-production-public/course4/week1-ungraded-labs/C4_W1_Lab_1_Docker_Intro.md

 ---------
 ## Docker
 These ungraded labs will be using [Docker](https://www.docker.com/) extensively.
-As a result of this, most of them will require you to run the code in your local machine as Coursera currently has no support for Docker.
+As a result of this, most of them will **require you to run the code in your local machine as Coursera currently has no support for Docker**.

 ### Why Docker?